kaanozkilic/mysql-phpmyadmin-docker/README.md

 ### Step 3: Reopen in Container (VS Code)

-1. Make sure you have the **Remote - Containers** extension installed in your local Visual Studio Code.
+1. Make sure you have the **Remote - Explorer** extension installed in your local Visual Studio Code.
 2. When prompted, click **Reopen in Container.**
 3. Wait a couple of minutes for your local development container to set up.